 Students who wish to minor in Psychology must take General Psychology I (PSCL 101), plus a minimum of four other Psychology courses, for a total of 15 hours.
 The classes are chosen by the student in collaboration with his/her advisor.
 Practica and independent study are available, but may not be used to satisfy the Minor requirement.
 In addition, at least 50% of your PSCL courses need to be taken at CWRU.

-Once you declare Psychology as your major or minor, you are assigned an advisor.
-You and your advisor must meet to review the courses that you are planning to take before you can complete the registration process for the semester.
+Once you declare Psychology as your major or minor, you are assigned an academic advisor.
+Your academic advisor must review the courses that you are planning to take before you can complete the registration process for the semester.
 This is to ensure that the courses that you are registering for meet the requirements for your major/minor or general College of Arts and Sciences requirements.
-Once you have met with your advisor, go to SIS to register for your classes.
+In addition, the Psychology Undergraduate Pathways may serve as a helpful guide when choosing the courses that you would like to take.
+Once your advisor has reviewed your courses and lifted the hold, go to SIS to register for your classes.